 - more radiant skin

 All these can be addressed without going under the knife.
-Depending on your concerns, your dermatologist or plastic surgeon can help you decide on the type of nonsurgical procedure that will work best for you.
+Depending on your concerns, a dermatologist or plastic surgeon can help you decide on the type of nonsurgical procedure that will work best for you.

 Let’s look at some of the possible options.